madviking/pydantic-llm-tester/README.md

 The system supports three types of provider implementations:

-1. **Native Implementations**: Direct integration with provider APIs (OpenAI, Anthropic, Mistral, Google)
+1. **Native Implementations**: Direct integration with provider APIs (OpenAI, Anthropic, Mistral, Google, OpenRouter)
    - Provider-specific code is encapsulated in dedicated classes
-   - Each provider has standardized configuration in `config.json`
+   - Each provider has standardized configuration in `config.json` (Note: OpenRouter dynamically fetches model details like cost/limits from its API, overriding static config values).
    - Token usage and costs are automatically tracked

 2. **PydanticAI Integration**: Use the PydanticAI library as an abstraction layer